Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 Yes, Iran makes a lot of its own missiles, guys.

-Um, and they make a lot of their own drones.
+And they make a lot of their own drones.

 One of the best in the world.

-Um actually, um, Scott Horn talked about that today.
+Actually, Scott Horn talked about that today.

-Uh well, with the Lex Friedman podcast.
+Well, with the Lex Friedman podcast.

-They got hypersonics, drones, crew crews, any type of missile you guys can think about, they got them.
+They got hypersonics, drones, crews, any type of missile you guys can think about, they got them.

 The regional military landscape is at a turning point.

-Are we witnessing a fundamental So basically the Iranians put this stuff to use two months ago during the 12-day war?
+Are we witnessing a fundamental so basically the Iranians put this stuff to use two months ago during the 12-day war?

-Soon the US developed the Multiple Independently Targetable Reentry Vehicle or MIRV.
+Soon the US developed the multiple independently targetable re-entry vehicle or MIRV.

-Here a single ICB could carry multiple warheads, somewhat decoys to fool the anti-ballistic missile system.
+Some are decoys to fool the anti-ballistic missile system.

-Um, And then let's see here.
+And then let's see here.

 Give me one sec, ninjas.

-That's from the explosion we saw earlier.
+That's from the exposure we saw earlier.

 Just moments earlier, the smoke above the building has barely cleared.

-But the blood from a first attack is all too visible on a medical uniform.
+But the blood from a first attack is all too visible on a medical uniform as the doctor holding it up then cowers in fear.

 A second Israeli strike in the same spot.